compas-dev/compas_libigl/README.md

 ## Credits

-COMPAS libigl is developed by the following authors: [list of authors](https://github.com/compas-dev/compas/blob/main/AUTHORS.md).
+COMPAS libigl is developed by Tom Van Mele and Petras Vestartas at the Block Research Group, ETH Zurich, with additional contributions from:
+- Li Chen
+- Rafael Pastrana
+- Ziqi Wang